 In 2000, I started my career as a junior computer graphic artist in a small but popular film studio; in Mumbai.
-I was hardly 21; naive, dumb and half-mad.
+I was hardly 21; naive, dumb, and half-mad.

 He’s in smoke.

 This is the first conversation I heard on the first day of my job; offered by the HOD of computer graphic and animation department.
 I was wondering about this smoke word.
-I was delighted and surprised tot know that the studio had a smoking room.
+I was delighted and surprised to know that the studio had a smoking room.
 It was much later that I came to know that Smoke is a film editing and SFX software.

 See, I told you I was dumb!

-Bunty Nagi was a the top employee of the studio.
-Everyone looked at him with an utter respect that he had earned for himself due to his modest nature and peculiar art and craft for film editing.
+Bunty Nagi was the top employee of the studio.
+Everyone looked at him with utter respect that he had earned for himself due to his modest nature and peculiar art and craft for film editing.

 Successful editors require a strong sense of story, which isn’t a flashy skill and Bunty had it all.
 Editors also play a critical role in shaping a film’s narrative and how a story is told.
 I used to observe him and other editors while they work busy working.

 I think, it just took us a week to become a good friend.
 He was quite open, and a friendly person and offered me his pearls of wisdom.
-In a short while, I had made friends with every artist in the studio.
+In a short while, I’d made friends with every artist in the studio.
 It was a small studio but with rare gems.